hossamzee/geoqassim/readme.md

 ## TODO - Minor Changes

 - Update the weather box to import more information like Foreca.
-- Update the locale in Laravel to be an Arabic/Saudi Arabia.
 - Add alternative text to every image in the website.
 - Do the unfulfilled URLs, e.g. Youtube, and Twitter.
 - Handle exceptions in production, never show the enduser what happened.
 - Do the control panel home page.

 ## TODO - Major Changes

-- Fix many issues when viewing the website from the mobile.
 - Check if there is any security issues when calling route.
 - Do the maillist/newsletter.